mosip/id-authentication/docs/design/authentication/OTP_Auth_Request_REST_Service.md

 -	Partner can authenticate an Individual using one or more authentication types
 -	Partner will send Individual's UIN/VID to enable authentication of Individual
 -	Partner will send Partner ID and MISP License Key to authenticate and authorize a Partner to authenticate an Individual
--	Check Individual's UIN/VID for authenticity and validity
+-	Check Individual's UIN/VID for authenticity and validity.
+-	Same ID type should be used in both OTP request and OTP authentication request.
+For example, if Individual's UIN is used earilier in the OTP request, only the Individual's UIN should be used in the OTP Authentication request.
+Similarly, if Individual's VID is used earilier in the OTP request, only the Individual's VID should be used in the OTP Authentication request.
+And it cannot be vise versa.
--	Validate OTP value of the Individual against the one in the generated in the earlier OTP request
+-	Validate OTP value of the Individual against the one generated earlier in the OTP request.
 -	Inform authentication status (success/failure) to the Individual in the form of message and/or email